pnp/List-Formatting/column-samples/date-range-format/README.md

 ---

 ## Additional notes
-This sample is also covered in the main documentation around the Column Formatting
+This sample is also covered in the main documentation around Column Formatting

 - [Use column formatting to customize SharePoint](https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/column-formatting)